Central League (New Zealand)

-The Central League is an amateur status league competition run by Capital Football for Association football clubs located in the southern and central parts of the North Island, New Zealand.
-From 2021 it is at the second level of New Zealand Football below the National League, which has replaced the national association based ISPS Handa Premiership.
+The Central League, known as the Dettol Central League for sponsorship reasons, is a competition run by the Capital Football for association football clubs located in the southern and central parts of the North Island.
+It is a New Zealand top-tier competition during the winter season, and sits at step two under the National League.

 League history

 The premier league was initially set up as one of the three feeder leagues to the New Zealand National Soccer League in 1992, and continued in this form until being disbanded at the end of the 1999 season.
 The league was reinstated in 2005 as the top club league for the central region of New Zealand football, and the current strength of the league is demonstrated by it providing the past Chatham Cup winners in 2009 (Wellington Olympic), 2010 (Miramar Rangers), 2011 (Wairarapa United) and 2015 (Napier City Rovers).

 Renaming and restructuring of leagues in the country

 In March 2021, New Zealand Football announced a change to the structure of both the premiership and the top regional leagues around the country.
 The four top regional leagues (NRFL Premier, Central Premier League, Mainland Premier League and the FootballSouth Premier League) would be formed into the Northern League, Central League, and the Southern League.
 These leagues would allow local clubs to qualify for the premiership season (now known as the National League Championship), with the top 4 teams from the Northern League, the top 3 teams from the Central League, and the top 2 teams from the Southern League making up the competition, alongside the Wellington Phoenix Reserve side.
 All teams that qualify plus the Phoenix Reserves, would then play a single round-robin competition between September and December.